-Shane's emotional response to this ad suggests that telling great stories, chock-full of conflict, surprise, and emotion, is one of the best ways to trigger the release of oxytocin, helping you emotionally engage your audience and, ultimately, make them care about your brand.
+The audience’s emotional response to this ad suggests that telling great stories — chock-full of conflict, surprise, and emotion — triggers the release of oxytocin, the empathy chemical.
+You emotionally engage your audience and, ultimately, make them care about your brand.

 3. Companies can host more engaging conferences.

-At a major global conference in Houston last year, Immersion Neuroscience put INBands on attendees and measured their immersion during certain presentations.
+At a major global conference in Houston, Immersion Neuroscience put INBands on attendees and measured their immersion during certain presentations.
 They discovered that concise, energetic talks generated the most emotional engagement.

-On the other hand, longer talks need to revolve around a strong narrative or else they can't hold an audience's attention.
-Additionally, they realized the brain responds well to multimedia-heavy presentations due to the high variety of stimulus.
+On the other hand, longer talks needed to revolve around a strong narrative, or they couldn’t hold an audience’s attention.
+Additionally, they realized the brain responds well to multimedia-heavy presentations due to the high variety of stimuli.

-Based on these findings, Immersion Neuroscience believes tracking attendees' emotional engagement during presentations can help companies refine their conferences by cutting out boring talks and even providing attendees with relevant presentation recommendations.
+What we like: Tracking attendees’ emotional engagement during presentations can help companies refine their conferences by cutting out boring talks.
+Instead, provide attendees with relevant, compelling presentations.

 4. Brands can design more effective ads.

 The main goal of neuromarketing is to gain insight into what would make an ad more effective.
-That's exactly what Roger Dooley did in a study using an ad for baby products.
+That includes where ads are placed.